In-For-Disaster-Analytics/DYNAMO_USERGUIDE/docs/walkthrough/walkthrough/03-1-preparing-data-ckan.md

 # Prepare Data: CKAN

-This guide explains how to add data to MINT using CKAN.
+This guide explains how to add data to DYNAMO using CKAN.

 ## Adding Data via CKAN

 CKAN is an open-source data management system that can be used to host and share datasets.
-When adding data to MINT via CKAN, there are two important requirements:
+When adding data to DYNAMO via CKAN, there are two important requirements:

 ### 1. Spatial Coverage